HonzasikCZ/NortBoxSSTools/README.md

 NortBoxSSTools is a collection of ScreenShare (SS) utility programs for inspecting a player's computer.

 There are two versions available: a [stable](https://github.com/HonzasikCZ/NortBoxSSTools/tree/NORMAL) and an [unstable](https://github.com/HonzasikCZ/NortBoxSSTools/tree/UNSTABLE) one.
 The stable version is larger in size but works reliably across more systems.
-The unstable version is smaller due to compression, but its downside is reduced stability on certain systems.
+The unstable version is smaller due to better compression, but its downside is reduced stability on certain systems.

 ### [ NOTICED A BUG? ]